 The Georgia Balance of State CoC has taken a regional approach to implement coordinated entry.
 A lead agency, identified in each region, coordinates prioritization, matching, and referral processes.
 Additionally, access points for those seeking assistance are identified in multiple locations within a region.
 Resources are prioritized based on vulnerability (assessment score) and prioritization standards set by the CoC.
 Implementation sites will utilize HMIS to assess, prioritize, match and refer.
 CoC coordinated entry staff will monitor CES success through HMIS.
-Current CES access points within the BoS CoC are located in Banks, Bartow, Bibb, Colquitt, Glynn, Habersham, Hall, Liberty, Lumpkin, Rabun, Stephens, Thomas, Troup, White, and Worth counties.
+Current CES access points within the BoS CoC are located in Banks, Bartow, Bibb, Colquitt, Glynn, Habersham, Hall, Liberty, Lumpkin, Rabun, Stephens, Thomas, Gwinnett, White, and Worth counties.

 A list of the CES Access Points and their contact information can be found below.